 The health care law puts a limit on what you pay each year out of your own pocket for the medical expenses covered by your insurance, called “out-of-pocket limits.”

-For 2014, the out-of-pocket limits are $6,350 for an individual plan, and $12,700 for a family plan for the year.
-That’s the most you would pay for the year, and after you reach that limit, your health plan pays for 100 percent of the services it covers.
+For 2015, the out-of-pocket limits are $6,600 for an individual plan, and $13,200 for a family plan for the year.
+That’s the most you would pay for the year.
+After you reach that limit, your health plan pays 100 percent of the services it covers.
 What counts toward your out-of-pocket limits?
-It doesn’t include your premiums.
-But depending on your health plan, it can include costs like deductibles, co-insurance, co-pays, and sometimes care that’s out of your plan’s network.
+It probably doesn’t include your premiums.
+But it can include costs like deductibles, coinsurance, copays, and sometimes what you pay for care that’s out of your plan’s network.

 "Hey, Doc" main page